harness/developer-hub/docs/platform/Secrets/Secrets-Management/12-add-hashicorp-vault.md

 To assign a **Secret ID**, you can create a new [**Secret**](../2-add-use-text-secrets.md) or choose an existing one.

 The SecretId should not expire and it should be valid until it is manually revoked.
-The App Role ID and Secret ID you supply will be used by Harness to fetch a Vault Auth Token dynamically whenever there is a CRUD operation of secrets related to this Vault.
-For example, when creating a secret in this vault, harness internally uses this App Role Id and Secret ID and makes a call to vault via delegate to generate a token.
-Now this token will be used to make the actual secret creation call to vault.
-This token is never received to harness side.
-It resides in delegate and will be destroyed after creation of secret.
+Harness uses the App Role ID and Secret ID you supply to fetch a Vault Auth Token dynamically whenever there is a CRUD operation of secrets related to this Vault.
+For example, when creating a secret in this Vault, Harness internally uses this App Role Id and Secret ID and makes a call to vault via the delegate to generate a token.
+Now, this token is used to make the actual secret creation call to vault.
+This token is never received on the Harness side.
+It resides in the delegate and is destroyed after the creation of the secret.

 For more information, see [RoleID](https://www.vaultproject.io/docs/auth/approle.html#roleid) and [Authenticating Applications with HashiCorp Vault AppRole](https://www.hashicorp.com/blog/authenticating-applications-with-vault-approle) from HashiCorp.